-- As a result of natural radioactive decay and dispersion in the aquifer, the downgradient portion of the g-2 tritium plume is breaking up into discrete segments.
-Several segments of the plume extend from southwest of the HFBR building to an area near the north side of the NSLS facility, a distance of approximately 600 feet.
-During 2010, the highest tritium concentration observed in the downgradient portion of the plume was 37,300 pCi/L. - Since April 2006, all tritium concentrations in the Brookhaven Linear Isotope Producer (BLIP) facility surveillance wells have been less than the 20,000 pCi/L DWS.
-The maximum tritium concentration during 2010 was 7,320 pCi/L. These results indicate that the engineered stormwater controls are effectively protecting the activated soil shielding, and that the amount of residual tritium in the deep vadose zone is diminishing. - At the Upton Service Station, VOCs associated with petroleum products and the solvent PCE continue to be detected in the groundwater directly downgradient of the facility.
-Total VOC concentrations in one well reached a maximum of 139 μg/L; with the contamination consisting mostly of xylenes, ethylbenzene, and trimethylbenzenes.
+- Since April 2006, all tritium concentrations in the Brookhaven Linear Isotope Producer (BLIP) facility surveillance wells have been less than the 20,000 pCi/L DWS.
+The maximum tritium concentration during 2011 was 2,000 pCi/L. These results indicate that the engineered stormwater controls are effectively protecting the activated soil shielding, and that the amount of residual tritium in the deep vadose zone is diminishing. - At the Upton Service Station, VOCs associated with petroleum products and the solvent PCE continue to be detected in the groundwater directly downgradient of the facility.
+Total VOC concentrations in one well reached a maximum of $1,229 \,\mu g/L$ ; with the contamination consisting mostly of xylenes, ethylbenzene, and trimethvlbenzenes.
 Groundwater monitoring results indicate that the petroleum-related compounds break down within a short distance from the facility.
 Monitoring of the leak detection systems at the Upton Service Station indicates that the gasoline storage tanks and associated distribution lines are not leaking, and all waste oils and used solvents are being properly stored and recycled.
-Therefore, it is believed that the contaminants detected in groundwater originate from historical vehicle maintenance activities and are not related to current operations.
+Therefore, it is believed that the contaminants detected in groundwater originate from historical vehicle maintenance activities and are not related to current operations. - During 2011, a plume of trichlorofluoromethane (also known by the trade name Freon-11) was discovered in the area of the Site Maintenance Facility, Building 452.
+The full extent of the plume was characterized using 41 temporary wells.
+The plume was found to extend from Building 452 to approximately 600 feet downgradient.
+The maximum Freon-11 concentration was 38,000 μg/L. Based on the high levels of Freon-11 in the groundwater, BNL began to install a new treatment system in late 2011 to remediate the plume.
+The treatment system is expected to begin operation in March 2012.
+During 2012, an Explanation of Significant Differences will be prepared to incorporate this remedial action under the OU III ROD.